Devin Nunes: Fiscal policy

 On January 27, 2010, Nunes co-sponsored H.R.
 4529, Roadmap for America's Future Act of 2010, the Republican Party's budget proposal.

 On December 2, 2010, Nunes introduced H.R.
 6484, the Public Employee Pension Transparency Act, which would "provide for reporting and disclosure by State and local public employee retirement pension plans," but it never received a vote.

 Nunes has long been a proponent of a consumption tax model and has been influenced by David Bradford.
 In 2016, he introduced the American Business Competitiveness Act (H.R.
-4377), known as the ABC Act, a "cash-flow tax plan" featuring full expensing and a reduction of the highest rate for federal corporate income tax rate to 25%.
-Nunes's proposal was influential among House Republicans, and had similarities to the House Republican tax plan introduced by Speaker Paul Ryan and Ways and Means Committee Chairman Kevin Brady in June 2016.
-Conservative economist Douglas Holtz-Eakin said Nunes had "a tremendous impact on the debate" for a non-chairman.
+4377), known as the ABC Act, a "cash-flow tax plan" featuring full same-year expensing and a reduction of the highest rate for federal corporate income tax rate to 25%.
+Nunes's proposal was influential among House Republicans with conservative economist Douglas Holtz-Eakin stating Nunes had "a tremendous impact on the debate" for a non-chairman.
+His business expensing provision was incorporated in the Tax Cuts and Jobs Act of 2017.

 In April 2016, Nunes voted for the Preventing IRS Abuse and Protecting Free Speech Act, a bill that would prevent the IRS from accessing the names of donors to nonprofit organizations.
-Critics of the bill, which was promoted by the Koch brothers, say IRS access to donor information is important for ensuring foreign funds do not impact U.S. elections.

 Nunes voted in support of the Tax Cuts and Jobs Act of 2017.

 Health care

 In 2009, Nunes co-authored the "Patients' Choice Act" with Paul Ryan (R-WI) in the House, and Tom Coburn (R-OK) and Richard Burr (R-NC) in the Senate.
 The bill would have established a system of state health insurance exchanges and amended the Internal Revenue Code to allow a refundable tax credit for qualified health care insurance coverage.
 It also proposed to absorb Medicaid programs into the exchange system.
 The Patients' Choice Act was incorporated into the "Roadmap for America's Future Act of 2010".

 Nunes opposes the Affordable Care Act and has said it cannot be fixed.
 In 2017 he voted to repeal it.

+Nunes was skeptical of government-ordered shutdowns due to the COVID-19 pandemic, describing California's decision to close schools to halt the spread of coronavirus as "way overkill."
+During early March 2020, near the beginning of the COVID-19 pandemic, Nunes emphasized keeping the economy and family life functioning by encouraging healthy families to go out to local restaurants.
+He later clarified that this comment was intended for drive-through restaurants.
+In mid-march 2020, Nunes predicted that the pandemic would be under control by Easter.